 What to consider when choosing a music streaming service

 There's no shortage of music streaming services available in Australia these days, even with some pretty heavy consolidation over the past couple of years.
 Choosing which service is the best for your needs comes down to defining what your needs are to start with.

-- Audio Quality.
+- Audio quality.
 Some services try and differentiate themselves with audio fidelity.
-Tidal notably launched with the promise of bringing back audio quality to music, with a much higher bitrate for its premium subscription plans.
+Tidal notably launched with the promise of bringing back audio quality to the music, with a much higher bitrate for its premium subscription plans.
 For most people though, the standard streaming quality is probably going to be enough.

 - Device compatibility.
 The other big consideration to take into account when choosing a music streaming service is device compatibility.
-While pretty much every service offers both iOS and Android apps (yes, even Apple Music), if you want to listen to music while you play games on your PS4, you'll need Spotify for example.
-With connected devices like Sonos offering comprehensive service support this is less of an issue than it used to be though.
+While pretty much every service offers both iOS and Android apps (yes, even Apple Music), if you want to listen to music while you play games on your PS4, you'll need Spotify, for example.
+However, with connected devices like Sonos offering comprehensive service support, this is less of an issue than it used to be.

 - Unmetered access.
 If you plan on streaming music over your mobile phone plan's connection, it's worth researching if your telco offers unmetered streaming of music services, so you don't run the risk of using up all your data on the train.

 All the latest in the world of streaming

 Are the words "free" and "trial" music to your ears?
 Then get three months of unlimited music courtesy of Apple.Read more…